 Background: While surgical resection has demonstrated utility for patients with colorectal liver metastases (CRLM), it is unclear whether a minimally invasive surgery (MIS) or an open approach should be used.
 This review sought to assess the efficacy and safety of MIS versus open hepatectomy for isolated, resectable CRLM when performed separately from (Key Question (KQ) 1) or simultaneously with (KQ2) the resection of the primary tumor.

 Methods: PubMed, Embase, Google Scholar, Cochrane CENTRAL, International Clinical Trials Registry Platform (ICTRP), and ClinicalTrials.gov databases were searched to identify both randomized controlled trials (RCTs) and non-randomized comparative studies published during January 2000 – September 2020.
-Two independent reviewers screened literature for eligibility, extracted data from included studies, and assessed study quality using the Cochrane Risk of Bias 2.0 Tool and the Newcastle-Ottawa Scale.
-A random-effects-weighted meta-analysis was performed using risk ratios (RR) and mean differences (MD).
+Two independent reviewers screened literature for eligibility, extracted data from included studies, and assessed internal validity using the Cochrane Risk of Bias 2.0 Tool and the Newcastle-Ottawa Scale.
+A random-effects meta-analysis was performed using risk ratios (RR) and mean differences (MD).

 Results: From 2304 publications, 35 studies were included for meta-analysis.
 For staged resections, three RCTs and 20 observational studies were included.
 Data from RCTs indicated MIS having equivalent disease-free survival (DFS) at 1-year (RR 1.03, 95%CI 0.70-1.50), overall survival (OS) at 5-years (RR 1.04, 95%CI 0.84-1.28), fewer complications of Clavien-Dindo Grade III (RR 0.62, 95%CI 0.38-1.00), and shorter hospital length of stay (LOS) (MD -6.6 days, 95%CI -10.2, -3.0).
 For simultaneous resections, 12 observational studies were included.
 There was no evidence of a difference between MIS and the open group for DFS-1-year, OS-5-year, complications, R0 resections, blood transfusions, along with lower blood loss (MD -177.35 mL, 95%CI -273.17, -81.53) and shorter LOS stay (MD -3.0 days, 95%CI -3.82, -2.17).

-Conclusions: Currently evidence regarding the optimal approach for CRLM resection demonstrates similar oncologic outcomes between MIS and open techniques, however MIS hepatectomy had a shorter LOS and decreased EBL and complication rate.
+Conclusions: Currently evidence regarding the optimal approach for CRLM resection demonstrates similar oncologic outcomes between MIS and open techniques, however MIS hepatectomy had a shorter LOS, lower blood loss and complication rate, for both staged and simultaneous resections.

 Keywords: laparoscopic hepatectomy, laparoscopic surgery, minimally invasive surgery, metastasectomy, liver tumor, colorectal cancer

 Surgical resection of liver tumors may be carried out through either conventional open or minimally invasive surgical (MIS) approaches, including laparoscopic or robotic techniques.
-While MIS approaches have lower perioperative morbidity and mortality , it is unclear whether they are oncologically equivalent in the long-term to the open approach.
-Therefore, the objective of this study was to perform a systematic review meta-analysis of the literature and to compare the efficacy/effectiveness and safety of MIS versus open hepatectomy for resectable CRLM.
+While MIS approaches have lower perioperative morbidity and mortality , it is unclear whether they are oncologically similar in the long-term to the open approach.
+Therefore, the objective of this study was to compare the efficacy/effectiveness and safety of MIS versus open hepatectomy for resectable CRLM through a systematic review meta-analysis of the literature.

 Members of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) Guidelines Committee and content expert representatives from the Americas Hepato-Pancreato-Biliary Association (AHPBA), who had received formal training in systematic review methodology , carried out the following systematic review and meta-analysis and reported in line with the Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) guidelines .
 Using the Population, Intervention, Comparator, Outcomes (PICO) format, the working group created four key questions (KQs), two pertaining to colon cancer metastases and two pertaining to rectal cancer metastases (see Appendix 1).
 Based on the available literature, these were later condensed into two KQs (colorectal).